KevinMusgrave/pytorch-metric-learning/README.md

 # pytorch_metric_learning

-## Coming soon: a highly configurable and easy-to-use benchmarking tool
+## Coming soon in a separate repo: a highly configurable and easy-to-use benchmarking tool.

 ## Loss functions implemented:
 - angular